elehcimd/mltraq/mkdocs/benchmarks/speed.md

 * [Comet](https://www.comet.com/) (3.38.0)
 * [MLtraq](https://mltraq.com/) (0.0.118)

-Varying the number of experiments, runs, and values as defined in the [key concepts](../tutorial/index.md).
+We vary the number of runs and values as defined in the [key concepts](../tutorial/index.md).

-We benchmark the tracking speed of `float` values and 1D `NumPy` arrays of varying size, disabling everything else, such as logs, git, code, environment, and system properties.
+We benchmark the tracking speed of `float` values and 1D `NumPy` arrays of varying size, turning off everything else, such as logs, git, code, environment, and system properties.
 Experiments are executed offline with storage on the local filesystem.
 The system is a MacBook Pro (M2, 2022).
 The creation of directories and files is considered a performance cost.

 For each experiment, we report the time in seconds (s).
 The reported results are averaged on `10` independent runs running in the foreground without parallelization.